-This blog post was written by Ben Smart and is published as part of our blog exchange with Tar Heel Tone-Up
+This blog post was written by Emily Wheeler and is published as part of our blog exchange with Tar Heel Tone-Up

 Today we are tackling an important – and probably relevant – question raised by some of our readers.
 We have 24 hours in a day, but for those of use who want to pack in as much as possible, it may not be possible to do it all.
 In some situations, we have to forgo study time, sleep hours, or a night out with friends to make it all work.

 If it comes down to it– what’s more crucial: an hour of exercise, or an extra hour of sleep?